droberts84/expenselogger/README.md

-activitylog
+expenselogger
 ===========

-A simple site for posting activities.
+A simple site for submitting expenses.

 ###Setup